jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/matchbook_2.jpg"
   - title: Keep the Promise.
     desc: This is our motto.
-It's our commitment to delivering a version of Canlis every night that doesn't just meet some high standard of fine dining but uniquely serves the guest wherever they may be coming from with whatever expectations they may have for the evening.
+It's our commitment to delivering a version of Canlis every night that doesn't just meet an arbitrarily high standard of fine dining, but uniquely serves the guest wherever they may be coming from with whatever expectations they may have for the evening.
     year: 2021
     price: 45
     purchase_url: https://www.nytimes.com/